matter-labs/zksync-web-era-docs/docs/reference/troubleshooting/faq.md

 zkSync Era’s data availability layer is Ethereum.
 All ecosystem projects that build on zkSync Era will inherit the full security benefits of Ethereum.

-This is obviously a critically important topic for us, and the system has gone through several security audits and bug bounty programs.
+This is obviously a critically important topic for us, and the system has gone through several security audits and maintains a very detailed bug bounty program.
 You can read more about [zkSync Era security in this section of the docs](./audit-bug-bounty.md).

 ### Triggering Security audits